 **Please note that as of March 1st, 2017, all requests for data from the Family Options Study or the Moving to Opportunity for Fair Housing Study (MTO) must be submitted to the United States Department of Commerce, Census Bureau, Center for Economic Studies.
 HUD no longer accepts applications for data agreements for these datasets.
 View more information on how to apply here.**

 All research proposals should explicitly explain a justification for each data element requested.
-Please note that due to data quality concerns, data extracts are typically limited to the following years: 2003-one year prior to the current year.
+Please note that due to data quality concerns, data extracts for HUD administrative data are typically limited to the following years: 2003-one year prior to the current year.
 Data extracts will utilize HUD’s longitudinal file, a point-in-time estimate pulled on December 31st of each respective year.
 Extracts cover the prior 18 months and only contain the most recent transaction for a household.

 Department of Housing and Urban Development

-Office of Research, Evaluation and Monitoring
+Office of Research, Evaluation, and Monitoring

 ATTENTION: Data License Agreement